jgoerzen/docker-debian-base/README.md

    `dpkg-divert` is used to force all packages' attempts to write to `/etc/syslog.conf` to instead write to `/etc/syslog.conf.internal`.

+# Orderly Shutdown

+By default, `docker stop` sends the SIGTERM (and, later, SIGKILL) signal to PID 1 (init) iniside a container.  sysvinit does not act upon this signal.
+This will shut down a container, but it will not give your shutdown scripts the chance to run gracefully.
+In many situations, this is fine, but it may not be so in all.

+A workaround is, howerver, readily available, without modifying init.
+These images are configured to perform a graceful shutdown upon receiving `SIGPWR`.

+Here, then, is a graceful way to shut down one of these images:

+    docker kill -s SIGPWR container
+    sleep 10
+    docker kill container

+Unfortunately, PID 1 cannot be directly killed within the container, so after the initial application of SIGPWR, the container will essentially be up but useless.

 # Configuration

 Althoth the standard and security images run the SMTP and SSH servers,